prerna1001/CodingRangers-money-talks-hackathon-2026/README.md

 ### Key Features

 Month over month revenue increases and decreases on graphs and charts.
-Analayzing confidence estimates, data quality, sources of variation and citing evidence as estimates
+Analyzing confidence estimates, data quality, sources of variation and citing evidence as estimates

 ### Tech Stack